‘Mama has really missed you’: Taiwanese finds S’porean ex-SIA stewardess mum after nearly 40 years

 She told him that she had returned to Taiwan about 10 years ago to retrace her steps, but was unable to find any familiar faces or locations.
 So much had changed since she was last there, she said.

-Mr Hsu told his mother he was now a systems engineer and got married in 2020.
+Mr Hsu told his mother he was now a systems engineer and that he got married in 2020.
 He also said he and his family had plans to move to Tokyo for work after Chinese New Year.

 During the call, Ms Wang was introduced to Mr Hsu’s wife, Ms Hung Sih-yun.
 She asked if the couple had children, and when they said “no”, she replied: “I wish you both all the best.”

-She also asked Mr Hsu and Ms Hung if they have English names.
+She also asked Mr Hsu and Ms Hung if they had English names.

 Ms Hung said she went by Mira, while Mr Hsu said he goes by the name Spike – after the charismatic protagonist of the acclaimed 1998 anime series Cowboy Bebop.